Chu (river): History

-The area of this river was originally home to the Iranian Sughds who spoke Soghdian, an East Iranian language.
+The area of this river was originally home to the Iranian Sughds who spoke Soghdian, an Eastern Iranian language.

 During the Middle Ages, the area was strategically important.
 It was the setting of Suyab, the capital of the Western Turkic Khaganate and Balasagun, the capital of the Qara Khitai (Western Liao dynasty).

 The Chu River posed a risk of flooding for settlements located in the Chu Valley.
 In the winter of 1878, an ice gorge formed on the Chu River upstream from Tokmok, the administrative centre of Semirechye Province.
 This was followed by severe flooding that damaged the town and the province's capital was moved to Pishpek (Bishkek).

 Dams

 The river flow is regulated by the dam at Orto-Tokoy Reservoir in Kyrgyzstan built in 1957 and the dam at Tasotkel Reservoir in Kazakhstan built in 1974.

 Ecology and environment

 Environmental monitoring

 The Kyrgyz State Agency for Hydrometeorology and the Kazakhstan Hydrometeorological Service (Kazhydromet) operate a number of water quality monitoring stations on the Chu River and its tributaries.